kahnwong/setup-windows/README.md

 # setup-windows

-Right-click on `setup-windows.bat` and run as administrator.
+`01-setup-apps.bat` needs to be run as administrator.

 ## Useful commands